How To Open A Dispensary In North Carolina

-SB 711 creates the Compassionate Use Advisory Board, composed of 11 individuals.
-The Board would consider applications for the addition of new qualifying conditions.
+SB 711 would have created the Compassionate Use Advisory Board, composed of 11 individuals.
+The Board would have considered applications for the addition of new qualifying conditions.

-Senate Bill 711 would create an eleven-member Medical Cannabis Production Commission.
+Senate Bill 711 would have created an eleven-member Medical Cannabis Production Commission.
 Among its responsibilities are establishing criteria and conditions for licensing suppliers, the manufacture of cannabis, and the effective regulation of medical cannabis centers and cannabis production facilities managed by suppliers.

-Upon recommendation of the Department of Health and Human Services, the Commission holds the authority to grant license applications for medical cannabis suppliers.
+Upon recommendation of the Department of Health and Human Services, the Commission would hold the authority to grant license applications for medical cannabis suppliers.
 The Commission would issue ten medical supplier licenses to marijuana businesses that may each operate up to four dispensaries according to the proposed rules and regulations.

-In addition, the Department would set criteria for and authorize up to five independent testing laboratories under the terms of the bill.
+In addition, the Department would have set criteria for and authorize up to five independent testing laboratories under the terms of the bill.